lightscapevr/website/markdown/localedit.md

 * Plug in the headset into the computer using a USB cable.
 The charging cable of the headset should work fine.

-* The first time, you need to put your headset on and accept some dialog box that requests permission.
+* Put your headset on and accept some dialog box that requests permission.
 This allows the connected PC to access the headset's files.
 The details of how you do that changes quite often, but in February 2025 it was as a small message that appears for